cocrs/3DCV_final_project/README.md

 Example usage:
 ```
 cd mmdetection
-python3 tools/full_eval.py configs/smpl/tune.py haggling --ckpt /path/to/ckpt --seed 1111
+python3 tools/full_eval.py configs/smpl/tune.py ultimatum_subset --ckpt /path/to/ckpt --seed 1111
 ```

-The ```haggling``` option can be replaced with other dataset or sequences based on the type of evaluation you want to perform:
+The ```ultimatum_subset``` is the 50 samples we provide in our github for testing.
+You can replace it with the options bellow based on the type of evaluation you want to perform if you have downloaded the whole sequences from Panoptic dataset:
 - `mafia`: mafia sequence of Panoptic
 - `ultimatum`: ultimatum sequence of Panoptic
 - `haggling`: haggling sequence of Panoptic